 Keratoconus is a relatively common eye disease, effecting between 1 in 500 and 1 in 2000 Americans.
 The disease is characterized by a progressive degeneration of the cornea, the front clear window of the eye.
 The cornea becomes weak, thin, and irregular in shape, resulting in high levels of astigmatism that can interfere with the ability to see clearly.
 Often, keratoconus patients first require glasses and, as the disease progresses, contact lenses.
 Often, routine contact lenses do not work but specialized hybrid lenses may give patients good sight.
 If the condition progresses to a severe level, a corneal transplant may be required.

-The symptoms of this disease may be similar to many other eye problems so it is important to raise awareness about this disease.
-Eye rubbing may worsen the course so should be avoided.
+The symptoms of this disease may be similar to many other eye problems, making it important to raise awareness about this disease.
+Eye rubbing may worsen the course and should be avoided.
 The symptoms include:

 - Frequent change in prescriptions